x

 There's also been a lengthy legal battle in Llano County over restricting books that are in the few public libraries.

-Shirley Robinson, executive director for the Texas Library Association, said Texas was at the top across the county when it came to the number of books banned in 2023.
-Robinson also mentioned that in 2024, so far, there were already thousands of titles that were either censored or restricted at Texas libraries.
+Shirley Robinson, the executive director for the Texas Library Association, said Texas was at the top across the county when it came to the number of books banned in 2023.
+Robinson also mentioned that so far in 2024, there have already been thousands of titles either censored or restricted at Texas libraries.

-"It's important to stay curious and make sure that you're open to ideas, even if they don't necessarily align with, you know, your particular ideas, because somebody in a community may need access to that information," said Robinson.
+"It's important to stay curious and make sure that you're open to ideas, even if they don't necessarily align with, you know, your particular ideas.
+Because somebody in a community may need access to that information," Robinson said.

 Robinson acknowledged the range of free literary expression that comes with the Texas Book Festival.

-"The festival really helps to highlight the importance of just sharing all of the ideas and perspectives that are brought by those authors," said Robinson.
+"The festival really helps to highlight the importance of just sharing all of the ideas and perspectives that are brought by those authors," Robinson said.

-During the event, DeLeon noted that there will be sessions with selected authors who have had their work censored.
+During the event, DeLeon said there will be sessions with selected authors who have had their work censored.
 The sessions will allow the authors to make their case on their work.

-"We believe in unfettered access to books without censorship, and I think it's a really great question to be able to ask the authors, authors who have been censored in the past," said DeLeon.
+"We believe in unfettered access to books without censorship, and I think it's a really great question to be able to ask the authors, authors who have been censored in the past," DeLeon said.

 She added, "I know that there are some controversial books out there, but there are so many more that are not."